miki151/keeperrl_wiki/Creature/Spell/Spell_Guide.md

 ### Group Healing

--   Healer school level 7.
+-   Healer level 7, Dwarf level 12.
 -   Cooldown: 51 base, 25 minimum.

 Restores the caster and all friendly creatures in a 2-tile radius to full hit points, but does not restore damaged or destroyed limbs.
 Does not affect Materialization.

 ### Cure Poison

--   Healer school level 3, Mage school level 6.
+-   Healer level 3, Mage school level 6.
 -   Cooldown: 51 base, 25 minimum.

 Removes the POISON status from the caster.
 Does not restore lost hit points or prevent re-poisoning.

 ### Advanced Cure Poison

--   Healer school level 4.
+-   Healer level 4.
 -   Supplants Cure Poison.
 -   Cooldown: 51 base, 25 minimum.